Leaders in Oncology Care – London

 - Wide and evidence-based knowledge of systemic anti-cancer treatments e.g. chemotherapy, immunotherapy, radiotherapy etc and the known and lesser-known side effects of these

 Why HCA UK?

 Originally founded over 50 years ago by Dr Thomas Frist, HCA has gone on to become one of the world’s leading healthcare providers.
 In the UK, we’re one of the largest providers of privately funded healthcare and have invested over £500 million in the latest treatments, technology, techniques, medication and facilities.
 Being part of a large multisite, established healthcare group we can offer you unrivalled opportunities for career progression through internal and external courses, as well as working conditions that prioritise both your mental and physical wellbeing.

 We believe that by caring for our employees, we empower them to provide exceptional care for our patients.
 That’s why we offer a host of flexible benefits that reflect the invaluable contribution they make every day.
-As an Oncology Triage Nurse at LOC you’ll be eligible for:
+As Senior Staff Nurse in our Chemotherapy Day Unit you’ll be eligible for:

 - 25 days holiday each year (plus bank holidays) increasing with service, with option to buy or sell leave to suit you

 - Private Healthcare Insurance for treatment at our leading hospitals

 - Private pension contribution which increases with length of service